fengxia41103/myblog/content/downloads/cover letter.md

 Hi,

-I love technology.
-I have been the primary architect for Lenovo Open Cloud, which is an infrastructure for cloud computing and IoT workloads.
-So this gives me insight to both hardware and software stack that will be used to support them.

-Further, I have a MBA and have built and managed projects in capacity of a tech lead in a startup, a PM in a mid-size company, a Director of a consulting firm that coordinates 40+ person team and a million dollar contract, and a founder bootstraping my own business.
-These experience gave me unique spectrum of understanding both of technology and of its business value.
-I have found it necessary in role of designing a quality architecture and development process.
-After all, technology is not an isolation in vacuum.
-Instead, a good software and its development is like writing a book -- you don't be a good writer by just knowing how to write the letter, but by being a thinker in life whose mind is curious, analytical, and productive.

-I think I have much to offer to this position, shall there be mutual interest in my background and quality.
+If you are looking for a candidate of a technology expert and strong project management acumen, look no further.

+I have been in the IT area for 20+ years.
+From embedded system, high-performance computing, cloud, full stack, migration of legacy system, I have done them all.
+With seniority grows I have been taking on more and more of team management role.
+However, I kept myself hands-on because I wanted to be subject expert of the task at hand so that my lead were practical, efficient, and down-to-earth.

+In the past years I have been tech lead of a system security startup, a PM of a mid-size ERP software company, a Managing Director of a technology consulting firm overseeing a $3M contract, a System Architect of a global firm w/ two published reference architecture papers still in production today, and recently a Principal System Architect and Director of a data security firm.
+I can fairly claim that I know a lot of technologies and can learn new ones quickly.
+I am a top level expert on software development and deployment, and am good at streamlining workflows and processes, defining SOPs, so to improve the whole user experience and resource utilization score.
+I feel equally comfortable working w/ a developer who has a specific programming bug to resolve, and w/ an executive who focuses on program strategy and roadmap, because I have been in both roles and know exactly how to communicate well in their individual context.

+Devils are in the details.
+I would like to learn more of this opportunity and the challenges you are facing, see if my skills could bring solution or suggestion to the table.
+If so, I am confident there would be some aspects of the issue I could provide that will move the needle forward.
 Looking forward to hearing from you soon.

 Best regards,
 Feng Xia